fauxnik/dv-comms-radio-api/README.md

 <div align="center">
 	<h1>Comms Radio API</h1>
 	<p>
-		A framework mod for <a href="http://www.derailvalley.com/">Derail Valley</a> that enables other mods to more easily create entries in the comms radio.
+		A framework mod for <a href="http://www.derailvalley.com/">Derail Valley</a> that enables other mods to create entries in the comms radio more easily.
 		<br />
 		<br />
 		<a href="https://github.com/fauxnik/dv-comms-radio-api/issues">Report Bug</a>